Fish fin: From fins to limbs

 Comparison between A) the swimming fin of a lobe-finned fish and B) the walking leg of a tetrapod.
-Bones considered to correspond with each other have the same color.
+Bones considered to correspond with each other have the same colour.

 In a parallel but independent evolution, the ancient reptile Ichthyosaurus communis developed fins (or flippers) very similar to fish (or dolphins).

 In 2011, researchers at Monash University in Australia used primitive but still living lungfish "to trace the evolution of pelvic fin muscles to find out how the load-bearing hind limbs of the tetrapods evolved."
 Further research at the University of Chicago found bottom-walking lungfishes had already evolved characteristics of the walking gaits of terrestrial tetrapods.

 In a classic example of convergent evolution, the pectoral limbs of pterosaurs, birds and bats further evolved along independent paths into flying wings.
 Even with flying wings, there are many similarities with walking legs, and core aspects of the genetic blueprint of the pectoral fin have been retained.

 The first mammals appeared during the Triassic period (between 251.9 and 201.4 million years ago).
 Several groups of these mammals started returning to the sea, including the cetaceans (whales, dolphins and porpoises).
 Recent DNA analysis suggests that cetaceans evolved from within the even-toed ungulates, and that they share a common ancestor with the hippopotamus.
 About 23 million years ago, another group of bearlike land mammals started returning to the sea.
 These were the seals.
 What had become walking limbs in cetaceans and seals evolved independently into new forms of swimming fins.
 The forelimbs became flippers, while the hindlimbs were either lost (cetaceans) or also modified into flipper (pinnipeds).
 In cetaceans, the tail gained two fins at the end, called a fluke.
 Fish tails are usually vertical and move from side to side.
 Cetacean flukes are horizontal and move up and down, because cetacean spines bend the same way as in other mammals.

 Similar adaptations for fully aquatic lifestyle are found both in dolphins and ichthyosaurs.

 Ichthyosaurs are ancient reptiles that resembled dolphins.
 They first appeared about 245 million years ago and disappeared about 90 million years ago.

 "This sea-going reptile with terrestrial ancestors converged so strongly on fishes that it actually evolved a dorsal fin and tail fin for improved aquatic locomotion.
 These structures are all the more remarkable because they evolved from nothing — the ancestral terrestrial reptile had no hump on its back or blade on its tail to serve as a precursor."

-The biologist Stephen Jay Gould said the ichthyosaur was his favorite example of convergent evolution.
+The biologist Stephen Jay Gould said the ichthyosaur was his favourite example of convergent evolution.

 Fins or flippers of varying forms and at varying locations (limbs, body, tail) have also evolved in a number of other tetrapod groups, including diving birds such as penguins (modified from wings), sea turtles (forelimbs modified into flippers), mosasaurs (limbs modified into flippers), and sea snakes (vertically expanded, flattened tail fin).